compwron/pairSee/README.md

 card_prefix: FOO-
 ```

-To use metrics with SVN, check out SVN codebase with git like: `git svn clone http://svn.example.com/project`
+To use PairSee with SVN, check out SVN codebase with git like: `git svn clone http://svn.example.com/project`